parth1212121/COL106/README.md

 # COL106
-Implementation of various data structures and popular algorithms
+Implementation of various data structures and popular algorithms.